kirisky/DragonTrainer/README.md

 - `GameRequestor.cs` defines methods for Get and Post Requests.

-## Mission Descriptions
+## Mission Description

 #### solution
-only pick missions in difficulties with the  above difficulty order
+only pick missions in difficulties with the following difficulty order
 1. Sure thing
 2. Piece of cake
 3. Walk in the park